m-ashry-eg/SAA-C03/doc/README.md

           high-throughput performance.

           - Throughput Optimized volumes are suitable for data warehouses, log processing, and other workloads that require high-volume, sequential read and write operations.

-          - A Throughput Optimized volume cannot be a boot volume.

           - Up to 99.9% durability.